Skip to content

 • Take great care when adding new apps as these can often have a big impact on performance.
 Consider partnering with a developer to build a custom solution instead, or ask the developer to assess the app before installing it.

-• Systematically resize and compress images before uploading them (Squoosh is our new favorite image compression tool).
+• Systematically resize and compress images before uploading them (bookmark TinyPNG now if you haven't already!).

 Accessibility